bmuellerhstat/pr-practice/README.md

-## Mr. Mueller's Ideal Afternoon
+## Alan's Ideal Afternoon

-The best way to relax after a long day is to eat ice cream and watch a movie.
+The best way to spend an afternoon is to sleep

-The best ice cream is mint chocolate chip.
+Sleeping is good because it relaxes your body

-The best way to relax after a long day is to sleep or play games
+Sleep is better than anything else